marinehirola/marinehirola.github.io/journal/cocktailset.md

   <p class="blog-feature blog-padding">While socially distancing in 2020, I dreamed of when we could once again gather and share good drinks with friends.
 With this aspiration in mind, I decided to create a cocktail set in preparation for that day.
 This is how that project is going…</p>
   <div class="row space align-items-center">
     <div class ="half-content col-sm-6">
-      <p>The first piece I wanted to tackle was a jigger because I knew it would create all sorts of interesting personal challenges.
+      <p>The first piece I wanted to tackle was a jigger because I knew it would create all sorts of interesting technical challenges.
 I had never tried making a plaster mold with more than three parts and knew that a jigger would necessitate at least that, probably more.
 Jiggers are meant to measure ingredients so the finished object needed to be more precise than I normally work in clay.
-Additionally, porcelain as a material has a high shrink rate and can have a tendency to warp which would affect the aforementioned accuracy and volume.
-I sketched a few minimal designs and settled on a pretty classic form to experiment upon.
+Additionally, porcelain as a material has a high shrink rate and can have a tendency to warp which would also affect the accuracy and volume.
+I sketched a few minimal designs and settled on a pretty classic form to experiment with.
       I modeled the positive in Fusion 360 and 3D print it so that I would start with precise dimensions so that, fingers crossed, me back of the napkin geometry calculation would give me a 1 ounce side and a 2 ounce side.
 I then painted the model with high-build primer and sanded a few times to fill the build lines in the model.</p>
     </div>
     <div class ="half-content col-sm-6 blog-img-block" id="cocktail1">